billbuchanan/appliedcrypto/unit06a_mini_project/README.md

 In this lab, either catch-up on your labs, complete the AWS labs for cryptography or complete the mini-project.

-# Unit 5a: AWS Labs
+# Unit 5a: AWS Labs for Cryptography
 There are a range of labs to complete using your AWS lab environment:

 * Symmetric Key encryption.
 [Go](https://asecuritysite.com/aws/lab03).
 An additional lab to outline the usage of symmetric key encryption using KMS.